openfido/openfido/docs/Getting Started/Single Machine Install.md

       -p 127.0.0.1:3000:3000 \
       openfido/openfido
 ```
-It will take a few minutes to set and seed the initial databases. </br>
+It will take a few minutes to bring up the underlying services and seed the initial databases. </br>
 You can then visit http://127.0.0.1:3000 and login with username admin@example.com and password 1234567890. </br>
 Several pipelines are created in an 'OpenFIDO' organization.